spegelius/Dollo/README.md

 3) Make it easy to assemble

-4) Use no more than a single 1KG spool of plastic to make.
+4) Use no more than a single 1KG spool of plastic to make. (not happening)

 5) Make it as low cost as possible.